 Nathaniel Higgins (Ph.D.
 2010) is a fellow with the U.S. Social and Behavioral Sciences Team (SBST).
 The SBST was established by President Obama to utilize behavioral science insights to better serve the American people.
 Dr. Higgins conducts research with several U.S. agencies on improving government programs to better serve citizens by streamlining and enhancing how information is disseminated.
 His recent SBST collaboration with the USDA microloans program significantly increased the participation of farmers.

 Dr. Neslihan Uler is the newest assistant professor in the department.
-Uler previously taught as a professor at the University of Michigan for nine years.
+Uler previously taught as an assistant research professor at the University of Michigan for nine years.
 Here at the University of Maryland, she teaches intermediate applied microeconomics, or AREC326.
 Uler said she feels proudest when at the end of the semester, students come and thank her for the class and say that they enjoyed and liked it.
 She is primarily interested in public economics, experimental economics, behavioral economics and environmental economics.

 University of Maryland Department of Agricultural and Resource Economics 7998 Regents Drive Symons Hall, Rm.
 2200 College Park, MD 20742

 The Department of Agricultural and Resource Economics seeks multiple faculty appointees who will develop distinguished research and teaching programs in one or more of the following areas: environmental economics, applied econometrics, and applied microeconomics or experimental/behavioral economics, or related fields.

 Committed to offering exemplary teaching programs.

 Conducting internationally renowned research.